kingkong7/demo-repo/README.md

 # Leetcode Problem

-This Project contains list of problems solved from leetcode platform
+This Project contains list of problems solved from leetcode platform!